TCGV/blog/_posts/2020-04-23-on-the-architecture-for-unit-testing.md

 Conclusion
 ============

-In this post I have covered the topic of unit testing providing four major guidelines for addressing the challenge of mantaining effectiveness in an ever growing base of test cases.
+In this post I have covered the topic of unit testing providing five major guidelines for addressing the challenge of mantaining effectiveness in an ever growing base of test cases.
 These guidelines have important ramifications in system architecture, which should, from the begining of a software project, take unit testing requirements into account in order to promote an environment in which developers see value in and are motivated to write unit tests.

 Unit tests should be regarded as a constituent part of your system architecture, as vital as the components they test, and not as second class citizens that the development team merely writes for the purpose of filling up managerial reports check boxes or feeding up metrics.

 In closing, if you're working in a legacy project with few or none unit tests, that doesn't employ the DIP, this post may not contain the best strategy for you, since I intentionally avoided talking about sophisticated mocking frameworks that, in the context of legacy projects, become a viable option for introducing unit tests to extremely coupled code.

+---

+<b>Notes</b>

+* I have decided to incorporate the "Software complexity" section into the article only after receiving a feedback in a [reddit comment](https://www.reddit.com/r/programming/comments/g8g79x/on_the_architecture_for_unit_testing/foo2y8l/).
+For reference you can find the original article [here](https://github.com/TCGV/blog/blob/eef9e8aff27e753355410fa4cd07964b019fefb3/_posts/2020-04-23-on-the-architecture-for-unit-testing.md).

+<b>Sources</b>

+[1] Bartosz Milewski (2013). ["Basics of Haskell"](https://www.schoolofhaskell.com/school/starting-with-haskell/basics-of-haskell/3-pure-functions-laziness-io).
+School of Haskell.
+FP Complete.
+Retrieved 2018-07-13.